Christopher L. Burnett (BMI)

 Subsequently, Mr. Burnett began his professional tenure by completing a full 22-year career performing and touring with notable military bands prior to embarking upon his current activities within the music scene at large.

-He held adjunct professor of music positions with University of Missouri Science and Technology (10 years) and at Metropolitan Community Colleges (5 years).
+He held adjunct professor of music positions with University of Missouri Science and Technology, formerly the University of Missouri-Rolla (10 years) and at Metropolitan Community Colleges (5 years).
 Mr. Burnett directed the marketing and communications department, concurrent with other key positions while working 5 years at the American Jazz Museum.
 He is the 1995 5-Star Award of Merit Winner of the National Federation of Music Clubs as a Composer.
 The Missouri Arts Council appointed Mr. Burnett to serve on the Advisory Panel for Multidiscipline for one term – ending June 30, 2016.
 Mr. Burnett has most recently served as a grant review panelist for the Kansas Creative Arts Industries Commission.

 In addition to performing, composing and teaching privately, Mr. Burnett is currently a teaching assistant (serving as Woodwind Artist in Residence and Jazz Clinician) for Leavenworth Unified School District 453 working with both, Dr. Jared Prost in the high school instrumental music department and Jaye George in the middle school instrumental music department.